 Using Cloth Rags instead of Paper Towels

 I used to think Acrylic paint would stain permanently anything it touched, but hosting Bob Ross Paint-Along Parties taught me that that’s not the case!
 The secret?
 Have a big bucket of water handy and immediately submerge acrylic-paint saturated rags.
 As long as the paint doesn’t dry on fabric, it will wash out!
-Since you’ll get a LOT of paint on your rags with this method, be sure and give your rags a thorough handwash before tossing them in a washing machine.
+Since you’ll get a LOT of paint on your rags with this method, be sure and give your rags a thorough handwash before tossing them in a washing machine, especially if your washer is a low-water washer or a portable washing machine.
 A prewash will prevent paint transfer onto your washer, pipes, or clothing.

 Want to learn more about using this technique on objects other than frames?
 I use this technique, modified slightly, to preserve and present vintage metal objects like old horse shoes.
 Click the image below to visit my tutorial on gilding & antiquing old horse shoes: